 after 400 m, stop at a cluster of trees with a small brick building (a pumping station).
 Go up the steps, on the right of the path.
 Cross the dike-top road, straight on into a minor access road.

-turn first left, into West laan.
+turn first left, into West laan, a narrow road lined with cut willows.

-at the old farm shed, turn right along Dammers weg.
+at the end, at the old farm shed, turn right along Dammers weg.
 You cycle between the lake park, and the housing development Velserbroek.

 This is typical of the large planned housing developments at the edge of Dutch cities, the VINEX locations.
 VINEX is the abbreviation for the Fourth Policy Document on Spatial Planing Appendix (VIerde Nota ruimtelijke ordening EXtra).
 As the name suggests, this was a temporary measure to meet growth pressures until the Fifth National Spatial Plan.
 VINEX has come to mean ‘bulk suburban housing’, and Velserbroek is a perfect example.
 (The Fifth Plan was never approved: the Balkenende government abandoned national plans in 2004).